Cryptveil/100-days-of-python/Days 41-50/README.md

 of which I'm pretty familiar with and for that reason I will complete all of them in one day.

-Day 45 onwards will be using Beautiful Soup and doing more with Python.
+Day 45 onwards will be using Beautiful Soup, Selenium and doing more with Python.